membraneframework-labs/guide/chapter2.md

 # Advanced

-In the following chapters, we will discuss more detailed aspects, such as:
+In the following chapters, we will discuss more detailed aspects:
-* list of available callbacks and actions
 * using Membrane Logger inside Elements and Pipelines
 * using NIFs in Elements